nalpako2027/nalpako2027.github.io/_posts/2026-07-14-complete-case-analysis-danger.md

 ---
-title: "The Danger of 'Just Dropping the Missing Cases'"
+title: "The Danger of 'Just Dropping the Missing Cases🔍'"
 categories:
   - Blog
 tags: